davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 09-MAR-2026
 * OpenMeteoEDA_202306_v006 explores random forest to predict season
 * OpenMeteoEDA_202306_v006 calculates accuracy of season predictions by city
-* OpenMeteoEDA_202306_v006 explores accuracy for a single city by month
+* OpenMeteoEDA_202306_v006 explores accuracy for a single city by season
+* OpenMeteoEDA_202306_v006 explores accuracy for a second city by season